How Old Do You Have to Be to Ride a Motorcycle or Get a License?

 How Old Do I Have to Be to Ride a Motorcycle?

-Well, the answer to this question depends on what you mean by riding a bike and where you live.
 In the United States, if you want to operate your motorcycle on public roads, you must have a license, motorcycle endorsement, or a permit.
 But, you can ride a motorcycle on private land at any age provided you know how to ride one and have a supportive family.
-In fact, most jurisdictions don’t have laws restricting the age limit for riding on private land.
+In fact, most jurisdictions don't have laws restricting the age limit for riding on private land.

 The state of New Mexico offers a restricted license to all applicants above 13 years of age.
 In Hawaii, Missouri, and Arizona, a temporary permit can be issued to anyone over 15 and a half years old.
 But, you cannot operate the motorcycle at night or carry a passenger.